Quarterly Market Reports

 Stay informed and educated with our quarterly market reports that provide only the simplest overview of only what is the most helpful to know in the industry.
 You can access past reports below and sign up for our email list to have them delivered straight to your inbox.

-Looking back on 2024, office vacancy continued to rise, but companies are starting to better understand the utilization of their office spaces, creating a new normal.
+Office vacancy continued to rise, but companies are starting to better understand the utilization of their office spaces, creating a new normal.
 Across the entire market, there was a negative absorption of -566,456 square feet as historically large occupiers of office space continued to give back space, setting a new benchmark for the market.

 The good news is that there were over 227 transactions in the 4th quarter of the year, indicating that companies remain active in securing office spaces that align with their evolving workforce strategies.
 Tenants continue to migrate toward quality assets with strong ownership structures, creating a clear divide between high-performing and struggling properties.
 These buildings are transacting at all-time highs, reinforcing their desirability in the current market landscape.
 As we move forward, the market will continue to adjust to changing occupier demand and economic conditions, reinforcing the importance of prime properties and strategic investments in commercial real estate.